 Sima El Najjar is an evaluation specialist in OED for project, thematic and country programme evaluations in the Near East and North Africa region.
 Previously, Sima worked in the Planning, Monitoring and Evaluation field with UNICEF in Lebanon, Jordan, and Iran.
 She holds a bachelor’s degree in political science and a master’s degree in project management.

-Seda Kojoyan is an evaluation specialist in OED, where she manages project evaluations, particularly relating to the Global Environment Facility.
+Seda Kojoyan is an evaluation specialist in OED, where she manages environmental project evaluations, particularly relating to the Global Environment Facility and the Green Climate Fund.
 Prior to this, she was a Program Officer in the independent evaluation unit of the Global Fund in Geneva, Switzerland.
 She managed thematic and strategic evaluations, on crosscutting topics such as technical support partnerships, challenging operating environments, regional programs, and gender, and regularly reported to the Board and governance committee.
 Kojoyan holds a master’s degree in international affairs from the Geneva Graduate Institute of International and Development Studies, and has graduated magna cum laude with a degree in Economics from the University of Maryland.

 Claudia Martinez Mansell is as an evaluation manager focusing on resilience evaluations.
 Prior to joining OED, she was part of the evaluation teams looking into FAO’s West Bank and Gaza Strip programme and WFP’s Algeria programme.
 Her previous work has focused on project/programme formulation and operational management of emergency and rehabilitation programmes.
 She has also worked for the Special Representative of the Secretary General for Food Security and Nutrition, managing and supporting the food security and agriculture work stream of the 2014 Climate Summit.
 She holds a Master’s Degree in Development Studies from the London School of Economics and an Evidence-based Humanitarian Assistance Graduate Certificate from Tufts University.

-Lavinia Monforte is an evaluation specialist in OED where she is supporting project and programme evaluations.
-Before joining OED, she worked as researcher at CURSA, an Italian consortium of universities for socioeconomic and e environment research and as analyst in the Forestry Department of FAO, where she supported the Global Forest Resources Assessment (FRA) and the Mountain and Watershed Management teams.
-She is a graduate of Economics for International Development and she’s is currently in her final year of postgraduate studies in Economics and Statistics for Social and Environmental Research at the Rome University – Federico Caffè.
+Lavinia Monforte is an evaluation specialist in OED where she coordinates the GEF project evaluations portfolio.
+She is an economist with more than eleven years of work experience in evaluation and research in the environmental and social sectors.
+Before joining OED in 2014, she worked as researcher at CURSA, an Italian consortium of universities for socioeconomic and e environment research and as analyst in the Forestry Department of FAO, where she supported the Global Forest Resources Assessment (FRA) and the Mountain and Watershed Management teams.
+Lavinia holds a master’s degree in international affairs and has graduated magna cum laude with a degree in economics for international development.

 Lis Pinero is an evaluation analyst supporting